 I personally have seen what happened when my mother had to work.
-The home life took a hit!
-I remember wishing SO BADLY that my mom could just be at home. (at age 12)
+The home life took a hit.
+I remember wishing SO BADLY that my mom could just be at home.
+(I was 12)

 I have also seen young men who grew up without a mother in the home.
 They had certainly missed that loving training of responsibility and diligence that a mom teaches her sons.

 I think we can agree that moms are just ideal for caring for their own offspring!
 Why then, the need to work?

 Financial necessity at times.
 Personal career goals.
 Perhaps boredom with repetitious household duties.